 While CD copies of the Etcetera recording aren’t easy to find these days, the individual pieces have been uploaded to YouTube as separate videos and can be accessed there.

 Owning the Etcetera recording and knowing the pieces that make up both sets, I heartily agree with Lionel Salter’s opinion that Florent Schmitt’s contribution is among the most brilliantly effective of the 17 works.
 To judge for yourself, you can listen to La Retardée here on YouTube.

-It has now been 35 years since the first and only commercial recording of this music was made.
+It has now been 35 years since both commercial recordings of this music were made.
 Surely, younger performers of today can find much to discover in these two collections — piano miniatures that are so reflective of the musical styles that were in fashion in mid-1930s Europe …